Close-up of a front tooth implant being placed

 A missing front tooth affects more than just how your smile looks.
 It can change the way you speak, eat, and feel about yourself.
 A dental implant helps restore function, prevent future dental issues, and improve your overall comfort and confidence.

-Function Like a Real Tooth
+2. Feels and Functions Like a Real Tooth

 The Front Tooth Implant Process